 What Time is the Sky Garden Open for Ticket Holders?

-The Sky Garden is open daily for ticket holders from 10 am until 6 pm weekdays, 11 am to 9 pm at weekends.
+The Sky Garden is open daily for ticket holders from 10 am until 6 pm on weekdays, 11 am to 9 pm at weekends.
 Its bars and restaurants have extended opening hours.

 What is the Best Time to Visit the Sky Garden, London?

-As tickets are usually in high demand, you may need to accept whatever time slot that is available.
+As tickets are usually in high demand, you may need to accept the time slot that is available.

 That said, if I had a choice, I would visit late afternoon to watch the sun set over London and linger to see the city lit up (friends who have had dinner there report that the views are spectacular).
 As ticket holders are shoed out by 6 pm, this option is only available during the shorter days of winter (or if you decide to dine here).